wilsoncollin7/employee-directory/README.md

 # Employee Directory
   ![GitHub license](https://img.shields.io/badge/Made%20by-%40wilsoncollin7-orange) [![GitHub followers](https://img.shields.io/github/followers/wilsoncollin7.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/wilsoncollin7?tab=followers) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  This app allows a manager to filer thier employees by first or last name.
-The user can also sort the table alphabeticaly by first or last name.
-This is a simple example of how React can be used and how you can use context APIs to send data to components instead of using prop drilling :rocket:
+  This app allows a manager to filer their employees by first or last name.
+The user can also sort the table alphabetically by first or last name.
+This is a simple example of how React can be used and how you can use context APIs to send data to components instead of using prop drilling. :rocket:

   Here is the live app: [Employee Directory](https://directory-collin.herokuapp.com/)